Uni-/Embedded16-DevDocs/001-rts-serial/SPECIFICATION.md

 * Request: No parameter.
 Data part is slightly ignored, but recommended to be zero-filled.
 * Response: Data part represents illuminance in Lux, varying over \[0, 40000\] in integer.

-### 2'h40: water tank availability
+### 2'h40: water sensors availability

 This device is readable only.

 **Read**
 * Request: No parameter.
 Data part is slightly ignored, but recommended to be zero-filled.
 * Response: Always OK=ok.
 Data part is an array of bitflags.
 Each bit represents availability of sensing devices of this series, 1 for available and 0 for not.
-Device 2'h30 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'h3f assigned to bit 15 (MSB).
+Device 2'h40 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'h4f assigned to bit 15 (MSB).

 ### 2'h41: water tank level